mui/mui-x/docs/data/data-grid/editing/editing.md

 }
 ```

-The demo below implements a custom edit component, based on [Rating](https://mui.com/components/rating) from MUI Core, for the Rating column.
+The demo below implements a custom edit component, based on [Rating](https://mui.com/components/rating) from `@mui/material`, for the Rating column.

 {{"demo": "CustomEditComponent.js", "bg": "inline", "defaultCodeOpen": false}}